 Inbound marketing activities should aspire to achieve the firm’s business goals by referencing the firm’s vision statement.
 The vision statement provides the information that will help prioritize the inbound marketing activities that support the firm’s business goals.
 The following are business goals that inbound marketing campaign activities can support:

 - Brand Building and Awareness of Professional Services Offering

 - Attracting Desired Website Traffic

 - Upsell or Cross-sell Existing Clients

 Inspiring mission and vision statements may seem difficult to develop.
 However, by taking the steps outlined in this post, the firm’s leadership has an opportunity to provide direction and purpose with distinction.
 It is an activity that will encourage achievement and inspire inbound marketing efforts.
-Development of these statements is a holistic approach to ensuring a firm is in good health.
+Developing these statements is a holistic approach to ensuring a firm's health.